Lynetta Kizer

-Lynetta Kizer (born April 4, 1990) is an American-Bosnian professional basketball player.
-She also works as a basketball trainer for a company called Beltway Trainer.
+Lynetta Kizer (born April 4, 1990) is an American-Bosnian professional basketball player who last played for Geelong United of the Women's National Basketball League (WNBL).
+She played college basketball for the University of Maryland.

-Early life and high school career
+Early life

-Lynetta Janae Kizer was born on April 4, 1990, in Woodbridge, Virginia.
-She is a middle child, having one older brother named Dominique and a younger sister named Quiana.
+Kizer's hometown is Woodbridge, Virginia.
+She grew up with an older brother and a younger sister.

-Lynetta Kizer attended Potomac Senior High School, where she played all four years as a starting center.
+Kizer attended Potomac Senior High School in Dumfries, Virginia, where she played all four years as a starting center.
 She was also a three-time team captain.
 By her senior year, Kizer was rated the fifth overall prospect and the top center in the nation in the 2008 class, according to HoopGurlz.com.
 Her high school exploits earned her a scholarship from the Anne & Bob Strahota Director's Circle.
-She went on to play college basketball for the University of Maryland.

 College career

-While attending the University of Maryland, Kizer played center on the Terrapin's women's basketball team.
-By her senior year in 2012, Kizer earned All-ACC Honorable Mention and was named the 6th Player of the year.
-While at Maryland, Kizer was a Family Science major.
+Kizer played four years of college basketball at the University of Maryland for the Terrapin's women's basketball team between 2008 and 2012.
+She earned ACC Freshman of the Year and ACC All-Freshman Team in 2008–09.
+She went on to earn third-team All-ACC in 2010, second-team All-ACC in 2011, and ACC Sixth Player of the Year in 2012.
+She was also All-ACC Honorable Mention as a senior.
+While at Maryland, Kizer was a family science major.